ANCER: Anisotropic Certification via Sample-wise Volume Maximization: Experiments

 \section{Experiments}

 We now study the empirical performance of \ANCER to obtain $\ellsigma$, $\elllambda$, $\ell_2$ and $\ell_1$ certificates on networks trained using randomized smoothing methods found in the literature.
-In this section, we show that \ANCER is able to achieve \textbf{(i)} improved performance on those networks in terms of $\ell_2$ and $\ell_1$ certification when compared to certification baselines that smooth using a fixed isotropic $\sigma$ (Fixed $\sigma$)~\cite{cohen2019certified,yang2020randomized,salman2019provably,zhai2019macer} or a data-dependent isotropic one (Isotropic DD)~\cite{alfarra2020data}; and \textbf{(ii)} a significant improvement in terms of the $\ellsigma$ and $\elllambda$-norm certified region obtained by the same methods -- compared by computing the \textit{proxy radius} of the certified regions -- thus generally satisfying the conditions of a superior certificate proposed in Definition~\ref{def:better_certificate}.
+In this section, we show that \ANCER is able to achieve \textbf{(i)} improved performance on those networks in terms of $\ell_2$ and $\ell_1$ certification when compared to certification baselines that smooth using a fixed isotropic $\sigma$ (Fixed $\sigma$)~\citep{cohen2019certified,yang2020randomized,salman2019provably,zhai2019macer} or a data-dependent and memory-based isotropic one (Isotropic DD)~\citep{alfarra2020data}; and \textbf{(ii)} a significant improvement in terms of the $\ellsigma$ and $\elllambda$-norm certified region obtained by the same methods -- compared by computing the \textit{proxy radius} of the certified regions -- thus generally satisfying the conditions of a superior certificate proposed in Definition~\ref{def:better_certificate}. \rebuttal{Note that both data-dependent approaches (Isotropic DD and \ANCER) use memory-based procedures.
+As such, the gains described in this section constitute a trade-off given the limitations of the method described in Section~\ref{sec:ancer}}.

-We follow an evaluation procedure as similar as possible to the ones described in \cite{cohen2019certified,yang2020randomized,alfarra2020data,salman2019provably,zhai2019macer} by using code and pre-trained networks whenever available and by performing experiments on CIFAR-10~\cite{krizhevsky2009learning} and ImageNet~\cite{deng2009imagenet}, certifying the entire CIFAR-10 test set and a subset of 500 examples from the ImageNet test set.
-For the implementation of \ANCER, we solve Equation \eqref{eq:ancer_optimization} with Adam~\cite{kingma2014adam} for 100 iterations, where the certification gap $r^p(x,\Theta^x)$ is estimated at each iteration using $100$ noise samples per test point (see Appendix~\ref{app:optimization}) and $\Theta^x$ in Equation \eqref{eq:ancer_optimization} is initialized with the Isotropic DD solution from~\cite{alfarra2020data}.
-Further details of the experimental setup can be found in Appendix~\ref{app:experimental_setup}.
+We follow an evaluation procedure as similar as possible to the ones described in \cite{cohen2019certified,yang2020randomized,salman2019provably,zhai2019macer} by using code and pre-trained networks whenever available and by performing experiments on CIFAR-10~\citep{krizhevsky2009learning} and ImageNet~\citep{deng2009imagenet}, certifying the entire CIFAR-10 test set and a subset of 500 examples from the ImageNet test set.
+For the implementation of \ANCER, we solve Equation \eqref{eq:ancer_optimization} with Adam for 100 iterations, where the certification gap $r^p(x,\Theta^x)$ is estimated at each iteration using $100$ noise samples per test point (see Appendix~\ref{app:optimization}) and $\Theta^x$ in Equation \eqref{eq:ancer_optimization} is initialized with the Isotropic DD solution from~\cite{alfarra2020data}.
+Further details of the setup can be found in Appendix~\ref{app:experimental_setup}.